A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Our General Framework

 Intuitively, the dominating term $\{D_t\}$ tells us how fast the process $\{X_t\}$ converges and hence the task left is to show that the minor term $\{M_t\}$ is small.
 In general, a recursion analysis can dissect $\{X_t\}$ into a more complicated form rather than the above linear form $X_t\leq D_t+M_t$.
 Also, one could use more than one recursions in the analysis and sometimes designing multiple recursions for $\{X_t\}$ would lead to a tighter analysis (e.g.,~\cite{AL17,CW20,harvey2019tight}).
 In this paper, the framework only focuses on using a single (linear) recursion (i.e.,~\autoref{def:recursion}).
 The reason is that we already achieve state-of-the-art analysis for all our examples in this simplified setting and the principle in analyzing a single recursion can be easily generalized to multiple recursions.
 See~\autoref{app:framework} for more discussion on possible extensions.

 \paragraph{User manual.} The recursion step offers a huge design space for the analysis.
 Once we fix a recursion (or recursions), the next two steps of the analysis will be machinery.
 Linearization is the easiest way to identify an analyzable recursion for $\{X_t\}$.
-Especially,~\autoref{eq:recursion} provides a principle\footnote{Note that in a recursion we require the minor process $\{M_t\}$ to be \textit{adaptive} (so that a concentration inequality can apply).
+Especially,~\autoref{eq:recursion} provides a principle\footnote{Note that in a recursion we require the minor process $\{M_t\}$ does not depend on the future, a.k.a., being \textit{adaptive}.
 In general, this is non-trivial to achieve while linearization guarantees the resulting $\{M_t\}$ is adaptive.} way to dissect $\{X_t\}$ into a drifting term and a minor term.
 For convenience, we sometimes scale the minor term $\{M_t\}$ by a multiplicative factor in the analysis and that should be clear from the context.